Chapter Four: The Player Turn

 Making Attacks).
 But even the most belligerent minifigs

-will concede that less direct types of Actions are sometimes called
+will concede that less violent Actions are sometimes called

 Minifigs are clumsy

 and easily distracted, and Actions are rarely automatic successes.
 Each Action is given a Use rating describing its relative difficulty.
 Except for the most trivial types of Action, a minifig attempting an Action must

 make an Action Roll, rolling his Action die to see if his attempt succeeds.
 If his Action